-Harriet Constable is a multimedia journalist and producer based between Johannesburg and London.
+Harriet Constable is a multimedia journalist and producer based in London.
 She covers a wide range of topics and mediums, from health and politics to environment and travel through print, radio and video.
 She's explored the August 2017 Kenyan election through the eyes of a rollerblading subculture in Nairobi, tracked rhinos on foot for a story about community conservation initiatives in Northern Kenya, and investigated the deadly global demand for sand.
 Her work is featured in outlets including the The New York Times, BBC, The Guardian, The Times, Financial Times, NPR, The Economist, and she is a Rough Guide to Kenya co-author.

 get in touch